scraggo/scraggo.github.io/_posts/2018-04-16-reflections-coding-bootcamp.md

 - Working part time with a friend as a React developer
 - Going to meetups, setting up lunch and coffee chats
 - Working on interview questions with other alumni
-- Working up the job pipeline: applying, phone screen, coding challenge, interviews
+- Moving applications along the job pipeline: writing cover letters, scheduling phone screens, working on coding challenges, and preparing for interviews
 - Enjoying having a little more free time :)

 Please [contact me](https://scraggo.github.io/contact/) if you'd like to discuss anything in my post.
 Best of luck!